LG Display tips strong fourth-quarter as third-quarter profit nears two-year high

 The world's top liquid crystal display (LCD) maker had tipped both shipments and average selling price for LCDs to pick up sequentially during the third quarter, when analysts believed the company would benefit from a jump in orders as Apple readied the launch of its new larger-screen smartphones.

-For July-September, LG Display reported a 21.8 percent rise in operating profit to 474 billion won (279.8 million pounds).
+For July-September, LG Display reported a 21.8 percent rise in operating profit to 474 billion won ($450.98 million).
 That compared with a 442 billion won mean estimate of 36 analysts polled by Thomson Reuters I/B/E/S and marked the strongest level since the fourth quarter of 2012.
 Revenue fell 0.5 percent on year to 6.5 trillion won.

 "In the third quarter, panel prices showed an upward trend as a tight supply situation continued due to increased demand for large-size panels," LG Display Chief Financial Officer Don Kim said in a statement.